fry69/bluesky-migration-guide/README.md

 $ goat account deactivate
 ```

-If you read until here and spotted a problem, typo or want to leave a different comment/suggestion: Please file an [issue](https://github.com/fry69/bluesky-migration-guide/issues/new) in the GitHub [repository](https://github.com/fry69/bluesky-migration-guide) for this guide, or [ping me](https://bsky.app/profile/fry69.dev) on Bluesky.
+If you read until here and spotted a problem, typo, or want to leave a different comment/suggestion: Please file an [issue](https://github.com/fry69/bluesky-migration-guide/issues/new) in the GitHub [repository](https://github.com/fry69/bluesky-migration-guide) for this guide, or [ping me](https://bsky.app/profile/fry69.dev) on Bluesky.

-Thank you and happy, less troublesome migration.
+Thank you and happy, less troublesome, migration!